jpype-project/jpype/doc/userguide.rst

 ******************

-As one of the primary focuses of JPype is working with numerical codes such as numpy there are a number of numpy specific enhancements.
+As one of the primary focuses of JPype is working with numerical codes such as NumPy there are a number of NumPy specific enhancements.
 NumPy is a large binary package and thus JPype cannot be compiled against NumPy directly without force it to be a requirement.
 Thus rather than working directly with the binary interface, JPype instead implements interfaces that NumPy can recognize and use directly.
-The specific enhancements are the following: direct buffer transfers of primitive arrays and buffer, direct transfer of regular dimensional arrays, buffer backed numpy arrays, and conversion of numpy integer types to Java boxed types.
+The specific enhancements are the following: direct buffer transfers of primitive arrays and buffer, direct transfer of regular dimensional arrays, buffer backed NumPy arrays, and conversion of NumPy integer types to Java boxed types.

 Transfers to Java